Ugochukwuodinaka/Maternal-Health-Risk-Analysis/README.md

 ## Data Modelling
-No data modelling was required since we need just a table for the analysis.
+No data modelling was required since we needed just a table for the analysis.

 ## Visualization in Power BI:
 ### Report Image